This is just a short update on decentralised photo dapps available right now, particularly Recall Photos, since writing an earlier post on Blockstack.

 Recall Photos is remarkably easy to drop your photos into the app, although since it’s at this early stage, and using default storage, it’s much slower than normal photo cloud apps.

-You can use the app straight on a browser (or create a link to your Home Screen on your smartphone.)
+You can use this dapp straight on a browser (or create a link to your Home Screen on your smartphone.)

 Here’s hoping that this app and its open source tech continues to update and improve.
 Stay tuned for further updates or reports about rising alternatives to centralised photo-storage that start using Blockchain or IPFS-style storage.